ManiaExchange/GeryKnockout/docs/user-guide.md

 Tiebreakers will not initiate if the tied players DNF.
 If there is a tie for last spot(s) in a tiebreaker, another tiebreaker will be initiated with the tied players only.

 This mode can be disabled using [/ko tiebreaker](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-tiebreaker-on--off).
 If disabled, ties are broken by when they were submitted; times which are set earlier are preferred.
 It is recommended to disable this mode if you intend to [play several rounds per track](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/user-guide.md#rounds-per-track).

+Tiebreakers are not supported in Laps mode.

 ### KO multiplier
 You can control how many KOs are performed each round by using a [KO multiplier](https://github.com/ManiaExchange/GeryKnockout/blob/main/docs/cli.md#ko-multi-constant-kos--extra-per_x_players--dynamic-total_rounds--none); useful if there are many players and limited time.
 These are the following multipliers that may be used: